ArgentStonecutter/keyboards/via-boards.md

 [^Z]: Newer versions of the firmware with audio lighting controls are not VIA compatible.
 Should I remove this one?

-[^G]: Appears from the website to be genuine QMK, source code available for download at https://glencreag.com/products/wk84-wired-wooden-mechanical-keyboard.
+[^G]: Source code available for download at https://glencreag.com/products/wk84-wired-wooden-mechanical-keyboard.